Miguel-Hernandez1/project-sage-notes/docs/07-redaction-explained.md

 # Speech redaction, explained simply

-My plain-English notes on the redaction system, written so I can re-learn this later or walk someone through it without opening the dense technical docs.
-The precise versions live on the birdnet fork (`REDACTION-SYSTEM-OVERVIEW.md`, `REDACTION-INTEGRATION-NOTES.md`) — this is the "explain it to me like I'm catching up" layer, with a timeline at the end that maps to the actual commits.
+My notes on the redaction system, written so I can re-learn this later or walk someone through it without opening the dense technical docs.
+The precise versions live on the birdnet fork (`REDACTION-SYSTEM-OVERVIEW.md`, `REDACTION-INTEGRATION-NOTES.md`)

 ## The problem in one paragraph